markup-theme/markup-theme/docs/_sources/templates.rst.txt

         {% include 'version-picker.html' with context %}
       </li>

    and then open ``/_themes/markup/version-picker.html`` and configure that file to populate the structure of the drop-down menu.
 This file is a simple HTML unordered list that groups content sets together.
 It's flexible.
+It'll be built to every docs collection in the site.
 Play around with it and see what you prefer.